rust-lang/rfcs/active/0000-deref-move.md

 This applies to implicit derefences as well.

 Remove all special treatment of `Box` by the borrow checker.
-Instead, `Box` implements `DerefMove` in the standard library roughly as follows:
+Instead, add an implementation of `DerefMove` for `Box` in the standard library roughly as
+follows:

 ```rust
 impl<T> DerefMove<T> for Box<T> {